Darius Miles, Michael Davis indicted on capital murder charges in fatal Tuscaloosa shooting - NewsBreak

 TUSCALOOSA, Ala. ( WIAT ) — A former member of the Alabama men’s basketball team and another man have been indicted on capital murder charges in the wake of a deadly shooting that left a mother dead in Tuscaloosa.

 Darius Miles, who had previously been off the team following an ankle injury, was indicted by a grand jury on capital murder charges Wednesday, Tuscaloosa District Attorney Hays Webb confirmed.
 Michael Davis, who allegedly fired the fatal shots, was also indicted on capital murder charges.
-Testimony: UA basketball player Brandon Miller allegedly provided gun to Darius Miles in deadly Tuscaloosa shooting
+Mobile Police not releasing body cam footage in deadly raid on Charles Street

 Miles and Davis are accused of killing Jamea Harris, 23, on Jan.
 15 in a shooting near The Strip in Tuscaloosa.
 According to police, Miles was the person who allegedly gave the gun to Davis, who in turn killed Harris.